hornbill/goLDAPUserImport/README.SOURCE.md

 * Membership - The Organisation Membership the users will be added with (member,teamLeader,manager)
 * TasksView - If set true, then the user can view tasks assigned to this group
 * TasksAction - If set true, then the user can action tasks assigned to this group.
+* OnlyOneGroupAssignment - If set to try then any existing group assignment of the specified type will be removed.

 # execute
 Command Line Parameters